Hluhluwe Again

 Keep trying, I say cheerfully.
 Oh!
 OK, I’ll try Hilltop camp.
 Just then the kids walk into the office and he gets interested in me and the kids, asking all sorts of adoption questions and Where’s my wife? and Is she a Zulu lady? and so tries harder when there’s no reply on the radio.
 Will you phone them on your cellphone? he asks me.
 Sure.
 We get thru, there’s a chalet available, we book and head off on what turns into a free night drive!

 Tom spots an elephant running towards the road ahead of us, ears flapping.
 I slow down and it turns onto the tar road and walks determinedly towards us, causing great panic on the back seat.
-We reverse and wait, reverse and wait, giving it plenty of space, till he eventually finds a mud wallow, drinks and heads off into the bush, allowing us to proceed.
-It’s dark now and later on two more eles loiter on the road and we just wait patiently.
+We reverse and wait, reverse and wait, giving him plenty of space, till he eventually finds a mud wallow, drinks and heads off into the bush, allowing us to proceed.
+It’s dark now and later on two more eles loiter on the road and we just wait patiently, watching them in our headlights.
 All the kids have watched the videos of the elephant flipping the car, so they’re nervous and don’t want to go anywhere near eles.
+A look at the video will show how many warnings the people in the car ignored.

 At Hilltop they’re waiting for us, they give us our key and bring us an extra set of bedding and towels for the fifth body.
-Bleeding luxury.
+Bleeding luxury for us were-going-to-be campers.

 Hlu Feb'14 (52)